How to get around Portugal; the best and cheapest ways to travel the country.

 2. By train: Several international trains connect Portugal with Spain and France.
 You can take a high-speed train from Madrid or Paris to Lisbon or Porto.

 3. By bus: Several bus companies operate services to Portugal from Spain and France.
 The journey may take longer, but it is often cheaper than other modes of transport.
+Here are all major bus companies in Europe.
+A lot of them have bus connections to Portugal.

 4. By ferry: You can take a ferry from several ports in Europe to Portugal.
 The port of Lisbon is the main hub for ferry services in Portugal.